slevithan/oniguruma-to-es/README.md

 Sets the JavaScript language version for generated patterns and flags.
 Later targets allow faster processing, simpler generated source, and support for additional features.

 - `ES2018`: Uses JS flag `u`.
-  - Emulation restrictions: Character class intersection and nested negated classes are unsupported.
-These restrictions avoid the need for heavyweight Unicode character data.
+  - Emulation restrictions: Character class intersection and nested negated classes are unsupported (avoiding the need for heavyweight Unicode character data), and Unicode properties added after ES2018 are not allowed.
   - Minimum requirement for any generated regex is Node.js 6 or a 2016-era browser, but regexes might use ES2018 features that require Node.js 10 or a browser version released during 2018 to 2023 (in Safari's case).
 - `ES2024`: Uses JS flag `v`.
   - No emulation restrictions.